-Each time, we need to manually type the complete customer id and password.
-It becomes very difficult when we have to access multiple bank accounts.
+Each time, we need to type the complete customer id and password manually.
+It becomes complicated when we have to access multiple bank accounts.

 How to solve this?

 To easily access any bank information, I attach a sticky note (using Notezilla) on the bank’s website with all the required bank information from multiple accounts.
-When ever I access the bank’s website, the sticky note pops up.
+Whenever I access the bank’s website, the sticky note pops up.
 This is very, very convenient.
-I just copy the required info from the sticky note and paste it into the sign-in form.
+I copy the required info from the sticky note and paste it into the sign-in form.

-Password Hints: More over, bank sites require you to change the password every few days.
-It is very hard to remember the last password you had set.
+Password Hints: Moreover, bank sites require you to change the password every few days.
+It is tough to remember the last password you had set.
 So I add password hints also into the sticky note for each account.
 Make sure your password hints are not very obvious :)

 You may obscure the information in the sticky note to your satisfaction.
 Additionally, you can even lock the sticky note using Notezilla so that the data is encrypted on the local machine too.

 Learn more about Notezilla sticky notes program for Windows & Phones.